ICT-Embedded/5GNR-HetNet_Model/README.md

 Should include path to HybridPrecodingExample folder

 ## License:
 This code is licensed under the GPLv3 license.
+Refer to folder name 'COPYING'.

 ## Software and Hardware Requirements
 The code was written to be used in Matlab and has been tested using Matlab 2018b on Academic License .
 Some of the scripts and functions might also work in Octave, but there is no guarantee of compatibility.